jonathan-laurent/AlphaZero.jl/docs/src/index.md

 * Generic interfaces make it easy to add support for [new games](@ref game_interface) or new
   [learning frameworks](@ref network_interface).
-* Being about two orders of magnitude faster than competing alternatives written in Python, this implementation enables to solve nontrivial games on a standard desktop computer with a GPU.
+* Being between one and two orders of magnitude faster than its Python alternatives, this implementation enables solving nontrivial games on a standard desktop computer with a GPU.

 ### Why should I care about AlphaZero?